GreenLightning07/Loyola-Art-Blog/README.md

 enforced.
 It has been already set that the users will be forced to make a password once they login.

-We need to add MrMorale to the machine.
+We need to add Mr. Morale to the machine.
 Add a new user called Morale.

 We also want to add a super secret linux group on the machine.
 Create a group called theboys and add Anshul, Casey, Jack, Andrew, and Brendan to it.